suthardinesh626/Partner-Allocation/GETTING_STARTED.md

-# Getting Started with Rentkar
+# Getting Started with Partner-Allocation

-Welcome to the Rentkar Booking & Partner Verification System!
+Welcome to the Partner-Allocation Booking & Partner Verification System!
 This guide will help you get up and running in less than 5 minutes.

-## 🎯 What is Rentkar?
+## 🎯 What is Partner-Allocation?

-Rentkar is a full-stack booking and partner verification system that demonstrates:
+Partner-Allocation is a full-stack booking and partner verification system that demonstrates:
 - **Distributed Systems**: Redis locks for concurrency control
 - **Geospatial Queries**: Find nearest partners using MongoDB
 - **Rate Limiting**: Prevent API abuse with Redis